 Pay special attention to the underside of your toes and between them.
 Use a mild soap.

 - Dry carefully between your toes.

 If the skin on your feet stays moist, bacteria or a fungus can grow.
 This can lead to infection.

 - After washing, take care of your feet.

-- Apply lanolin or other moisturizing skin cream to keep the skin on your feet soft and to prevent calluses and cracks.
-But do not put the cream between your toes.
+- Apply lanolin or other moisturizing skin cream.
+It will help to keep the skin on your feet soft and to prevent calluses and cracks.
+But don't put the cream between your toes.

 - Clean underneath your toenails carefully.
-Do not use a sharp object to clean underneath your toenails.
-If you can't see well, have someone do this for you or have your foot specialist do it regularly.
+Don't use a sharp object to clean underneath your toenails.
+If you can't see well, have someone do this for you.
+Or have your foot specialist (podiatrist) do it regularly.

 - Use a pumice stone to prevent calluses only if your doctor has shown you how to use it properly.

-Do not use strong antiseptic soaps, chemicals (such as Epsom salt; iodine; or corn, callus, or wart removers), or perfumed skin lotions on your feet.
+- Don't use strong antiseptic soaps, perfumed skin lotions, or chemicals (such as Epsom salt; iodine; or corn, callus, or wart removers) on your feet.

-Do not cut or pick at the skin (cuticles) around your toenails.
+- Don't cut or pick at the skin around your toenails.